EmilyxFox/hjemis/README.md

 # Hjem-IS

-Hjem-IS is the company that runs ice-cream vans in Denmark (and Norway, although this integration only supports Denmark so far).
-This integration uses their API to look fetch upcoming ice-cream van visits near you.
+Hjem-IS & Fråst are the companies that run ice-cream vans in Denmark and Norway.
+This integration uses their APIs to look fetch upcoming ice-cream van visits near you.

+It will automatically pick the right API based on your location.

 ## Sensor